 What Is Telecommuting?

-Telecommuting (also known as working from home, or e-commuting) is a work arrangement in which the employee works outside the office, often working from home or a location close to home (including coffee shops, libraries, and various other venues).
+Telecommuting—also known as working from home (WFH), working remotely, or e-commuting—is a work arrangement in which the employee works outside the office.
+Often this means working from home or at a location close to home, such as coffee shops, libraries, or co-working spaces.

-Rather than traveling to the office, the employee “travels” via telecommunication links, keeping in touch with coworkers and employers via telephone and email.
+Rather than traveling to the office, the employee “travels” via telecommunication links, keeping in touch with coworkers and employers via telephone, online chat programs, video meetings, and email.

 Benefits of Telecommuting

 There are many benefits to telecommuting.
-Telecommuting allows a worker greater freedom regarding his or her work hours and work location.
-It gives the employee more flexibility to balance work and personal obligations.
+Telecommuting gives workers greater freedom over their work hours and work location.
+It gives the employee more flexibility to balance work and personal obligations, such as school pick-up or caring for an ill family member.

 There are also many benefits to employers.
 Allowing workers to telecommute often makes them more productive, which benefits the company.
 Telecommuters are also likely to be happier in their jobs and are therefore more likely to stay with the company.
 Telecommuting even saves companies money in office expenses.